RITHIKASRI240/One-stop-Personalized-Career-and-Education-Advisor-/README.md

 # DATA LISTING

 The Data Listing module was developed to display user information and recommendations in an organized format.
 The data can be viewed easily, making the system simple and user-friendly.
+# FRONTEND REVIEW

+The frontend design was reviewed successfully.
+The user interface, forms, navigation, and dashboard were checked to ensure a simple, responsive, and user-friendly experience.
+The frontend is ready for further integration and testing.